CBDa + CBD Pills vs Tinctures: Advantages and Disadvantages

 • If you have stomach sensitivities that keep you from ingesting oil, you may better tolerate an alcohol-based tincture.

-• A tincture often contains more concentrated CBD ingredients than CBD oil.
+• A tincture often contains more concentrated ingredients than other forms of CBDA + CBD.

-• CBD tinctures have a longer shelf-life of up to 5 years.
+• CBDa + CBD tinctures have a longer shelf-life, lasting up to 5 years.

-Now that you understand the differences between CBD pills vs tinctures, you can make a more informed purchasing decision.
-We hope you use this guide when determining which CBD best suits your personal requirements.
+Now that you understand the differences between CBDa + CBD pills vs tinctures, you can make a more informed purchasing decision.
+We hope you use this guide when determining which of our CBDa + CBD products best suit your personal requirements.